 The request review process is managed by the ASCO Center for Research and Analytics (CENTRA).
 CENTRA’s mission is to conquer cancer by generating, integrating, analyzing, and sharing oncology data to foster innovation in research and patient care.

-The repository currently contains several types of ASCO information (e.g., meeting abstracts, surveys, ASCO Quality Oncology Practice Initiative (QOPI®) data, etc.) and eventually will include datasets from the Targeted Agent and Profiling Utilization Registry (TAPUR) study.
-CancerLinQ maintains a separate data request process and interested parties should submit a request using this process.
+The repository currently contains several types of ASCO information (e.g., meeting abstracts, surveys, ASCO Quality Oncology Practice Initiative (QOPI®) data, CancerLinQ Discovery® data, etc.), and eventually will include datasets from the Targeted Agent and Profiling Utilization Registry (TAPUR) study (available 2020).

 The ASCO Practice Census is the society’s largest survey of oncology practices, aiming to capture and describe changes in cancer care and oncology practice over time.
 ASCO estimates the total possible sample size of U.S. oncology practices at approximately 2,245 practices.
 The Society’s goal is to annually survey as many practices as possible.